Presentation College requires a minimum of 120 credit hours to complete a bachelor's degree.

-Presentation College does accept transfer credits.
+Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
+Presentation College accepts transfer credits.
 The school accepts AP creditbut not IB credits.
 Additionally, Presentation College has a summer session, so students can earn credits during the summer.

-Around 43% of students who started college at Presentation College graduate within six years.
+NOTE: Around 43% of students who start college at Presentation College graduate within six years.

 Presentation College offers an orientation program before the start of fall classes to prepare new students for college life.